Code-Institute-Submissions/Back_to_the_Future/README.md

 The timeline should pass the requirements above.

+### Scenario Four: Timeline: Date visibility.

+#### Scenario Steps:

+1. Open home page.
+2. Navigate to Timeline Page
+3. Scroll down and check that the month and year in the bottom left hand corner are displayed on the timeline.

+#### Desired Outcomes

+On page load user should see the month and year in the bottom left hand corner or the timeline.

 ## Deployment

 I chose to use GitHub pages to host my website.
 I have carried out the steps below to deploy my website to GitHub pages.